 This Mantis item enables the use of Java style interfaces in the place of true multiple inheritance (MI) as implemented in C++.
 Please see Dave Rich's paper titled "The Problems with Lack of Multiple Inheritance in SystemVerilog and a Solution" for a good history and need for interfaces.
-We have chosen the Java approach, with some subtle variations needed for SVTB, because of the integration complexity associated with a full MI solution and because we see the Java solution as meeting the needs of an MI approach for SytemVerilog.
+We have chosen the Java approach, with some subtle variations needed for SVTB, because of the integration complexity associated with a full MI solution and because we see the Java solution as meeting the needs of an MI approach for SystemVerilog.
 The restrictions that we have chosen basically limit interface classes to classes with pure virtual methods.
 WRT the diamond name resolution issue highlighted in Dave's paper, we choose to "hide", or in other words not inherit, parameters and other name scoped tokens of the interface class.
-These types can still be accessed with the class scope operator '::', they are just not inherited.
-We choose to introduce the keyword 'interface' and the concept of 'interface classes" rather than Dave's suggested 'virtual <classname>' as this best represents the intent of this new functionality.
-We do not believe this will conflict with SV interfaces or overuse that keyword as this new functionality will be introduced and discussed in the context of being an 'interface class'.
+These types can still be accessed with the class scope operator '...', they are just not inherited.
+We choose to introduce the keyword 'interface' and the concept of 'interface classes' rather than Dave's suggested 'virtual <classname>' as this best represents the intent of this new functionality.
+We do not believe this will conflict with SV interface classes'.